oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The client MUST NOT use more than one authentication method in each request to prevent a conflict of which authentication mechanism is authoritative for the request.

+The authorization server must consider the security implications of interacting with unauthenticated clients and take measures to limit the potential exposure of tokens issued to such clients, (e.g., limiting the lifetime of refresh tokens).

 ### Client Secret {#client-secret}